geraldnilles/Chromecast-Server/README.markdown

 Note:  The "Connection: Keep-Alive" might be important.
 According to Wikipedia, its always enabled.

-## Transcoding
+## Media Codecs and Formats

 The major downside of Chromecast (and probably the main reason its so cheap) is that it only supports a small number of codecs.
+* Video
+    * H264, VP8
+* Audio
+    * AAC, OPUS, MP3
+* Containers
+    * MP4, WebM,MPEG-DASH, SmoothStreaming
+* Containers
+    * TTML
+    * WebVTT

+### Transcoding
 You cannot assume that every media file will be the correct format.
 Therefore, we will need some sort of transcoding engine that prepares video for Casting.

 When an un-supported media file is selected, it will be put into a transcoding queue.
 All transcoded files will be stored in a /tmp directory.
 This /tmp directory will kind of act like a fixed-size FIFO.
 When the size limit is exceeded, it will delete the oldest transcoded file.

 If possible, i will also start streaming the partial video file as soon as transcoding starts.
-That would avoid any lag between when the media file is selected and when it starts playing
+That would avoid any lag between when the media file is selected and when it starts playing.
+That would also allow me to stream Live video my my HDHomeRun Tuner in the future.

+I also found that PCI decoder cards exist.
+Broadcomm sells an H264 decoder card on Amazon for $12.
+Im thinking that we could istall these PCI cards in the server and use them to transcode the video without drawing many watts of power.

+### Archiving Codec
+Currently, I archieve all my video using the H264 codec.
+This is because it is a relatively efficient codec that all of my frontend devices can decode.
+If we add on-the-fly transcoding, we would be able to archive my video using the Next-Gen codecs (HEVC or VP9) before the HW support comes

+### Transmitting Codec
+The exact codec we transcode to (ie. the Target Codec) is currently TBD.

+The safest choice would be MP4+H264+AAC.
+However, the encoding tools are all non-free.

+My thoughts are that since WebM is essentially an MKV container, why not put H264 and OPUS in there?
+It wouldnt technically be a WebM file, but since the decoding engine is there, it is technically possible.

+## Encryption
+Another service this server could provide is encryption.
+All media files could be encrypted using AES256.
+When the user opens the webpage, he/she will be asked to enter the encryption password.
+If the password is correct, the webserver will be able to decrypt the data and serve it to the Chromecast or Computer.

+This would be useful for parental filtering.
+You could give your children the password for the general content and hide the mature content from them.

+This would also be useful for document backup.
+You could encrypt all of your taxes and bill information.

+### Separate Partitions
+Each password will unlock a subset of content.
+You could have 1 password for general content, a seprate password for R movies, and a separate password for Tax documents.
+When the user enters the password, only the content that he/she has access to will show up.

 ## Sender Application
 This is the web application run on the phone or table.